-Click here to sign up for a one-hour time slot during the 24-hour vigil.
+Sign up below for a one-hour time slot during the 24-hour vigil for World AIDS Day.

 World AIDS Day is held on December 1 each year around the world.
 It is an opportunity to raise awareness, commemorate those who have died, and celebrate victories such as increased access to treatment and prevention service.

 People living with HIV and AIDS are especially vulnerable during the COVID-19 pandemic.
 HIV and AIDS are thought to increase the risk of serious illness due to COVID-19.
 In addition, the lockdowns to prevent the spread of COVID-19 have disrupted the availability of live-saving HIV/AIDS medications in many countries.